 Nakasu is a small island located in the Naka River.
 It is part of the Hakata Ward and is situated next to the Tenjin neighbourhood.

-This neighbourhood is one of the most famous in the city.
-It is where you’ll find Fukuoka’s neon-lit entertainment and red light district, and is packed with bars, clubs and restaurants, as well as karaoke parlours and gaming arcades.
+This neighbourhood is one of the most famous in the city, here you’ll find Fukuoka’s neon-lit entertainment and red-light district.
+It’s packed with bars, clubs and restaurants, as well as karaoke parlours and gaming arcades.
 If you’re looking to experience Fukuoka’s unique nightlife scene, look no further than Nakasu.

 Things to See and Do in Nakasu